qhgogogo/han-qiu-hydrolab/_pages/about.md

 Current Projects
 ======
 1. Simulating fine-scale wetland inundation and surface water–groundwater interactions to improve aquatic biogeochemical modeling using an integrated hydrologic and land surface framework.
-NSF FRES project
+NSF FRES project.
 1. Evaluate the multifaceted impacts of solar energy expansion on agricultural lands and the food–water–energy nexus, and to advance sustainable agroenergy landscape science and design.
-NSF GCR project /
+NSF GCR project.
 1. Developing a near real-time digital twin of the Dallas-Fort Worth stormwater systems to enable data-driven analysis, long-term forecasting, and informed decision-making for sustainable urban development and effective stormwater.
-HUC flooding project /
+HUC flooding project.
-1. Development of hybrid process-based and machine learning model to simulate the water, nutrient and soil erosion dynamics. /
+1. Development of hybrid process-based and machine learning model to simulate the water, nutrient and soil erosion dynamics.

 Previous Projects